 Rhode Island regulations require that homeless students are enrolled immediately.
 Upon enrollment, the Homeless Liaison will coordinate with other LEA or school staff (counselor, social worker) to work with the family to obtain all necessary enrollment documents.
+Liaisons will immediately address all enrollment delays caused by enrollment delays resulting from: requirements of immunization and other required health records; residency requirements; lack of birth certificates, school records, or other documentation; guardianship issues; or uniform or dress code requirements.
 When required documents are not obtained, they can work with the State Homeless Coordinator for technical assistance or to resolve the problem.